I just set up my Mac to print using the print server, but there aren’t any printers listed when I try to print.

 The most problematic applications seem to be Photoshop and Illustrator, although Internet postings indicate all the Adobe programs are susceptible to creating errors on HP printers, due to the way the HP printers interpret postscript.

-Indesign and Photoshop have an option to compress the file before it gets to the printer.
-Since color print jobs are often many Megs in size, a compressed version can save a lot of time.
+InDesign and Photoshop have an option to compress the file before it gets to the printer.
+Since color print jobs are often many megabytes in size, a compressed version can save a lot of time.
 With Photoshop you can print Binary (high compression), JPG (some compression), or ASCII (no compression) format.
-With Indesign you can print Binary or ASCII.
+With InDesign you can print Binary or ASCII.
 Binary ALWAYS fails, and will give the postscript garbage errors (or Error 49).
 It appears as though JPG and ASCII always print ok.
 By default, Photoshop prints Binary.

 Once the change is made to print ASCII, the applications appear to print various formats without difficulty, including JPGs, GIFs, PSDs, PDFs, TIFFs, etc....